-There are over 1,000,000 non-injury auto accidents in the United States every year.
-Fully 35% of such accidents are Not reported to the local police.
-While such non-reported accidents can benefit the at-fault party, it is often at the cost of the accident victim.
+There are over 10,000,000 non-injury auto accidents in the United States every year.
+Fully 35% of such accidents are Not reported to local police.
+While such non-reported accidents can benefit the at-fault party, it can come at the expense of the accident victim.

 Accident victims can use their smartphones to document any accident circumstances.
 If you are fortunate enough to have audio / video / photo capabilities at your disposal … we suggest the following . . .

 - Take photos of all vehicles involved in the accident.
 Photos should show the damaged portions of each vehicle as well as the license plates of each vehicle … If there are multiple vehicles involved in the accident, repeat this process for each vehicle …

 - Ask the at-fault driver to show you both their Driver’s License and their Proof of Insurance card … Take photos of each … If the at-fault driver resists (or does not have either) simply advise them you will have to “call the police” which could expose them to receiving a traffic citation … Repeat this process with each driver of a multi-vehicle accident …

 - Try to I.D. any witnesses to the accident occurrence ...
 You’ll need their name and contact information … You can even ask them if they would be willing to record a brief statement about what they witnessed …

 Armed with the above referenced information, contact the at-fault vehicle’s insurance company and report the accident.
 Let them know you have audio / video / photo documentation.
 Do Not let them end that conversation without them providing you with a claim / file number to which you can refer in the future.